Frequently Asked Questions

 What Is My Turn Average Around Time?

-Please pay through my website with either PayPal or Credit Card before sending me your clock movement.
-If you prefer to pay by Check, Please Make The Check Out To -Brian Scobee- And Send It Along With Your Clock Movement.
+Please pay with either Debit Card, Credit Card, or PayPal before mailing your clock movement.
+If you prefer to pay by Check or Money Order, Please Make The Check or Money Order Out To -Brian Scobee- And Send It Along With Your Clock Movement.

 Why Is Payment Due Up Front?

 I have acquired numerous clock movements that were sent to me to be rebuilt and the people decided to back out of the deal after I had already completed the work and sent notice that payment was due.
 By requiring the payment be paid up front, I no longer have this problem.

 Return Shipping is included in the price.

 Most clock movements are shipped USPS Priority Mail.

 Larger clock movements are shipped FedEx Ground.

 Please contact me if you are outside the continental 48 states.

 Do You Accept Work From Canada?